How To Send Us Your Album For Review On DPRP

-Notes for Bands, Promoters, and Record Labels: for all questions and inquiries regarding reviews and the reviews process, please use the following email address: firstname.lastname@example.org.
+To Bands, Promoters, and Record Labels: for all questions and inquiries regarding reviews and the reviews process, please use the following email address:

 All submissions are then added to a Pipeline of releases from which the Team Members are allocated albums for review.

-Remember to include any supporting material and contact details etc, especially web addresses such as Official Website, Bandcamp, Facebook, MySpace, Soundcloud, Record Label etc. If you are sending us a CD/DVD please drop us an email so we can look out for it - things do sometimes get lost in the post!
+Remember to include any supporting material and contact details etc., especially web addresses such as Official Website, Bandcamp, Facebook, MySpace, Soundcloud, YouTube Channel, Instagram, record label, etc. If you are sending us a CD/DVD please drop us an email, so we can look out for it - things do sometimes get lost in the post!

 Please DO NOT bombard all the Team Members with emails regarding your release!
 It is very irritating and unlikely to win you any favours.

 Please read the following guidelines before submitting your material for reviewing:

-- DPRP will not review album streams (Spotify, Youtube, etc.).
+- DPRP will not review album streams (Spotify, Youtube, Haulix, etc.).

 - DPRP will not review demos.

 - Most reviewers will not review from MP3s.
 Some might listen to MP3s of 320 kbps, but chances are it will take a long time before an album enters the next stage of being reviewed.
 Lower quality will not be used for reviews.

-- DPRP will only review CD/DVDs that fall into the Progressive Rock, or closely related, genre and retains the right not to review material outside of this remit.
+- DPRP will only review CD/DVDs that fall into the Progressive Rock, or related genres, and retains the right not to review material outside of this remit.

-- DPRP will only review CD/DVDs that are available available to the general public, either through a distributor or a website.
+- DPRP will only review CD/DVDs that are available to the general public, either through a distributor or a website.